tock/tock-www/_posts/2017-09-26-talking-tock-28.md

 Nonetheless, the students did a really impressive job.
-As of the end of the summer, Tock has support for 6lowpan compression and decompression, support for packet fragmentation (pending a pull request being merged), most of the Thread security layer and support for parsing network provisioning messages.
+As of the end of the summer, Tock has support for 6lowpan compression and decompression, support for packet fragmentation (pending a pull request being merged), most of the Thread security layer, and support for parsing network provisioning messages.

 Their end of the summer [write-up]({{
   "/assets/papers/tock-os_thread-protocol-impementation-status_2017-08-31.pdf"